-13.5 Assay bias for multiplicity counting is very low for items that meet the mathematical assumptions used in multiplicity analysis.
+13.5 Assay bias for multiplicity counting is very low for samples that meet the mathematical assumptions used in multiplicity analysis.
 However, in practice container and matrix factors may yield noticeable biases.
 Table 2 provides a broad summary of past performance for multiplicity assay of many of the nuclear materials commonly found in DOE facilities, and can be used to estimate performance for other similar applications.
-Table 2 also estimates the expected assay repeatability and bias (including the uncertainty from gamma-ray isotopics) relative to calorimetric assay or destructive analysis.
+Table 2 also estimates the expected assay repeatability and bias (including the uncertainty from gammaray isotopics) relative to calorimetry or destructive analysis.

 13.6 Multiplicity counting measures the even isotopes of plutonium.
 Biases in the determination of the plutonium isotopic composition will result in significant bias in the calculated total mass of plutonium.
-A fractional bias in m{eff} propagates to the same fractional bias in the total plutonium mass.
+A fractional bias in $m{eff}$ propagates to the same fractional bias in the total plutonium mass.